 - At the core of person-centred therapy (PCT) is the belief that people possess an innate need to be the best they can be.

 - However, past relationships, family, work, social can feed into our sense of self which can become distorted by a need to ‘fit in’.That is to say, ‘conditions of worth’.

 - I provide a therapeutic environment where the client feels safe emotionally and physically.

 - Three core conditions help to develop and maintain the therapeutic relationship:

-- Unconditional positive regard – I will be non – judgemental and value you as a person;
+- Secondly, unconditional positive regard – I will be non – judgemental and value you as a person;

-- Congruence – I will be genuine with you.
+- Finally, congruence in therapy – I will be genuine with you.